AgileRL/AgileRL/docs/trainers/index.rst

 Installation
 ^^^^^^^^^^^^

-Make sure you have `agilerl-arena` installed, either directly or through the AgileRL extra:
+Make sure you have `agilerl-arena` installed, either directly or as part of AgileRL, which depends on it:

 .. code-block:: bash

   pip install agilerl-arena
   # or
-  pip install "agilerl[arena]"
+  pip install agilerl

 Authentication